 The famed, Austrian psychologist, Sigmund Freud, proposed the first theory on this type of behavior.
-He viewed personality as the merging of three aspects of a person: the id, the ego, and the super ego.
-Like other kinds of psychological behaviors, defense mechanisms are not a conscious decision.
+He viewed personality as the merging of three aspects of a person: the id, the ego, and the super-ego.
+Like other kinds of psychological behaviors, defense mechanisms are not conscious decisions.
 You may be enacting a few strategies without even realizing it.

 Take a few moments to learn more.
 Learning how to recognize them in yourself and the people around you could assist in tailoring your communication style.